iesahin/xvc/book/src/ref/xvc-file.md

-  bring     Bring (download, pull, fetch) files from external storages remove    Remove files from Xvc and possibly storages untrack   Untrack (delete) files from Xvc and possibly storages help      Print this message or the help of the given subcommand(s)
+  bring     Bring (download, pull, fetch) files from external storages remove    Remove files from Xvc and possibly storages untrack   Untrack (delete) files from Xvc and possibly storages share     Share a file from S3 compatible storage for a limited time help      Print this message or the help of the given subcommand(s)

 Options: